SR3 OPTIONS

 The batch option is used to indicate how many files should be transferred over a connection, before it is torn down, and re-established.
 On very low volume transfers, where timeouts can occur between transfers, this should be lowered to 1.
 For most usual situations the default is fine.
 For higher volume cases, one could raise it to reduce transfer overhead.
 It is only used for file transfer protocols, not HTTP ones at the moment.

-blocksize <size> default: 0 (auto)
+blockSize <size> default: 0 (auto)

-NOTE: EXPERIMENTAL sr3, expected to return in future version** This blocksize option controls the partitioning strategy used to post files.
+NOTE: EXPERIMENTAL sr3, expected to return in future version** This blockSize option controls the partitioning strategy used to post files.
 The value should be one of:

 0 - autocompute an appropriate partitioning strategy (default)